GreenDelta/epd-editor/README.md

 ## TODO

-* New data set actions -> navigation + File menu;

-* add New actions to File-Menu
+* need a sync function for the navigation: Navigator.sync(Index) -> refresh + case X
+* Name changes not updated in navigation:: Use Data.update(ds)
+* test add/update/delete in different locations
-* bug: error when opening new EPD data set
+* bug: close editors for deleted data sets

-* delete EPD Wizard
-* flows: allow flow type change...
+* flows: allow flow type change... -> no just allow to create products but only show product information when type is PRODUCT?

 * create Categories class in store package that manages access to category files
 * New data set action: find name of classification system from category files.
 * re-index function
 * Download (including references from extensions)
-* creation actions
 * show product unit in quantitative reference of EPD
 * Source type combo in SourcePage
 * updates of data sets in navigation tree (clean empty categories)
-* Navigator.refresh -> remember expansion state (like in openLCA)
 * Local search
 * Application settings: data set language, application language, RAM
 * fetch also categories from elementary flows in indexing etc.